muhammadawaisonline/Python-Projects/README.md

 # Python-Projects
-The Repository have from simple to advance python projects.
+The Documents has simple to advance python projects.